aaronhooper/md2pdf/README.md

 The main script you will want to use is `./bin/run.sh`.

-In `./bin/run.sh`, configure `SRC_DIR` to the folder where your Markdown is located, and `DIST_DIR` to the folder where you want your PDFs to go, both relative to the directory you will run the command in.
-For example, if you wish to run the command in the root of the project and want your src and dist folders to be located there, then set `SRC_DIR` to `"./src"` and `DIST_DIR` to `"./dist"` (the default setting).

-Assuming these defaults, run the script in the project root with the
+Run the script in the project root with the following:
-following:

 ```bash
 bin/run.sh src/document.md